metosin/jsonista/README.md

 ## Making a release

 - Update `CHANGELOG.md` and increment the version number in `project.clj`
-- Commit
-- Tag with the release number
-- Push to Github
+- Commit and push to Github
-- Create a Github release by editing the tag you just created on <https://github.com/metosin/jsonista/tags>
+- Create a Github release [here](https://github.com/metosin/jsonista/releases)
+  - Use the version number of the release for the tag name
 - The [Github Actions release workflow](.github/workflows/release.yml) should fire and deploy a release to clojars

 ## License